ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 loaded to a different collection than the source document's collection.

 * If the source document is deleted, the destination will also be deleted.
-* If it is not deleted, the ETL will delete from the destination, then load the transformed document to replace the deleted one.
+* If it is not deleted in the source, the ETL will delete it from the destination, then load the transformed document to replace the deleted one.

 {CODE-BLOCK:javascript}
 loadToUsers ({